 Takeaway #2: Each Network Requires Different Targeting

 With a basic Search campaign, your primary targeting option is to use keywords.
-When you target a keyword, then whenever a prospect customer searches for that particular keyword, then your ad will be displayed.
+When you target a keyword your ad will be displayed whenever a prospect customer searches for that particular keyword.

 With a basic Display campaign, you have many more options…